Reethika-mudunuri/minikube_test/docs/Future_improvements.md

-* The python program and kubernetes cluster are running remotely.
-It can be also be modified where python program can run from anywhere.

-* Program can be made to run in such a way that it can automate the rules directly from the task_rules.yaml file
+Future Improvements
+==

+1. Add unit-tests and run them using pytest.
+2. Currently, the application runs against a kubernetes cluster that runs locally, enhance it so that it can run against any remote kubernetes cluster.
+3. Codify the rules in an yaml file.